SuyuZ1/Flappy-Bird/README.md

 # ShadowFlap

 ShadowFlap is a Java-based 2D game inspired by the popular "Flappy Bird."
-It is developed as part of the SWEN20003 Object Oriented Software Development course at The University of Melbourne.
 The project requires implementing a bird navigating through a series of obstacles (pipes) with added features such as different levels, life bars, and weapons.
 The game utilizes the Basic Academic Game Engine Library (Bagel).

 ## Overview